-Wake Technical Community College awards Continuing Education Units (CEU's) for non-credit courses and special activities.
+Wake Technical Community College awards Continuing Education Units (CEU's) for specific non-credit courses and special activities.
 A permanent transcript will be established for each non-credit student.
 The transcript will be updated each time the student completes a non-credit course.
 CEU's will be awarded for non-credit courses satisfactorily completed on the basis of one CEU for each ten hours of instruction.
 Fractions of CEU's will be awarded.
-Thus, a 66-hour course meeting three hours per evening, two evenings per week for eleven weeks will earn the student 6.6 CEU's.
+Thus, a 66-hour course will earn 6.6 CEU's.
 CEU's will not be awarded to students who fail to complete a course satisfactorily.
-Certificates will be awarded upon completion of courses that earn CEU's.